Hip Dysplasia in Dogs: Prevention and Understanding

 What Are the Signs of Hip Dysplasia in Dogs?

-Signs of hip dysplasia in dogs can be a whole lot similar to canine arthritis - like difficulty in moving and painful joints.
+Signs of hip dysplasia in dogs can appear similar to canine arthritis - like difficulty in moving and painful joints.
 Here are other signs that show hip dysplasia in dogs:

 - Discomfort and uneasiness when touched on the pelvis or hip area